Daniel-SanchezG/MACLAS/README.md

 **MACLAS.ipynb** Contains the pretrained model that can be used for predict on your own data

-To enable reproducibility, we provide a data directory with all data required to run the workflow.
-A description of the data with download location and download date is [available](./example1/data/Datasets.md).
+To enable reproducibility, we provide a data directory with the trainig data required to run the workflow.
+The full dataset is available [here](./example1/data/Datasets.md).

 ---
 =======